-To maintain an Active Development Line you need an environment where developers can identify integration issues before code is shared with the team.
+To maintain an Active Development Line, you need an environment where developers can work with enough isolation that they are not disrupted, and identify integration issues before code is shared with the team.
 Developers need control over the state of the code they are working with so that they can work without distraction.

 A Private Workspace is an environment where developers can build and test before accepting changes from the Active Development Line, or publishing them to the Active Development Line.